bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 - Highlight the differences between exponential coalescent and fossilised-birth-death skylines.

 ## The data
-We will be inferring our skyline parameters using a ready-made phylogeny of dinosaur species, published by {% cite Lloyd2008 --file Tutorial-Template/master-refs.bib %}.
+We will be inferring our skyline parameters using a ready-made phylogeny containing 420 dinosaur species, published by {% cite Lloyd2008 --file Tutorial-Template/master-refs.bib %}.
 This phylogeny is a 'supertree', created using an informal method to collate several smaller dinosaur phylogenies into a larger one.
+Supertrees are typically cladograms, and must be timescaled using fossil data to estimate their branch lengths.
+The branch lengths we use here were inferred by {% cite Sakamoto2016 --file Tutorial-Template/master-refs.bib %}: they used fossil occurrences from the [Paleobiology Database] (paleobiodb.org) to infer the midpoint of the temporal range of each tip, and timescaled the phylogeny using the "equal" method.

 ## Creating an xml template with BEAUti